-The British Standards Institute (BSI) is appointed by the UK government as the national standards body, holds the Royal Charter, and represents UK interests at the International Organization for Standardization (ISO), the International Electrotechnical Commission (IEC) and the European Standards Organizations (CEN, CENELEC and ETSI).
+The British Standards Institute (BSI) is appointed by the UK government as the national standards body and represents UK interests at the International Organization for Standardization (ISO), the International Electrotechnical Commission (IEC) and the European Standards Organizations (CEN, CENELEC and ETSI).
 Formed in 1901, BSI was the world’s first national standards body.

 As the UK National Standards Body, BSI helps improve the quality and safety of products, services, and systems by enabling the creation of standards and encouraging their use.
 BSI represents UK economic and social interests across all European and international standards organizations and in the development of business information solutions for British organizations of all sizes and sectors.

 BSI publishes over 3,100 standards each year, underpinned by a collaborative approach that engages industry experts, government bodies, trade associations, businesses of all sizes and consumers to develop standards that reflect good business practice, protect consumers, and facilitate international trade.

 International standards from ISO and IEC are adopted through BSI as British Standards to create a common language for trading partners.
 They deliver simpler market access globally.
 The majority of British standards are international, and are actively worked on by UK stakeholders, helping to equip all businesses, including SMEs, for international trade.

 BSI offers a range of testing and certification services including new product development, pre-assessment, gap analysis, batch testing and full compliance testing.
 BSI – a Notified Body for CE marking, an Approved Body for UKCA marking, and owner of BSI Kitemark certification – has one of the widest testing and certification capabilities in the world.